orbitbot/web-mqtt-client/README.md

 **`client.unbind(event, callback) ⇒ client`**

 De-register `callback` from being called when `event` is triggered.
-Previously registered callbacks must be named values for this to work, otherwise the method will fail silently.
+Previously registered callbacks must be named variables for this to work, otherwise the method will fail silently.

 **`client.once(event, callback) ⇒ client`**